aaronpereira92/music_recommender_project_aaron_pereira/README.md

      - Contains the standard scaler file which is used in functions.py, standard_scaler.pickle

+- images:

+     - Images used in my presentation and also the schema iamge explaining the logic of this song recommender.

 - In the main branch of this repo, you will find already availble the `main.ipynb` and `main.py`, as well as a `functions.py` for easy running.